Peteranec

+In the 2021 census, the total population was 2,300.

 History

 Eneolithic artefacts dated to 3500–3200 BC have been found in the locality of Seče, south of Peteranec, and termed the Seče culture.

 In the late 19th and early 20th century, Peteranec was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.

+Demographics

+In 2021, the municipality had 2,300 residents in the following 3 settlements: